ralfw/myresume/README.md

 5. Host your résumé folder on a web server of your choice.

 Editing the `myresume.json` technically is easy - but the devil is in the details.
 So please have a look a the [JSON reference](doc/jsonref.md) to avoid frustration during set up of your own My Résumé.

+---

+For the curious: My Résumé's structure was inspired by the CV hosting service [sumry.me](https://sumry.me) which of course is offering a lot more.
+So don't take My Résumé as a competition but as a starting point to set up a more visually appealing and structured CV online - from which you can grow even more elaborate and serious presentations of yourselfs.